andykswong/_INVADERS/README.md

 Note: You may encounter 'NETWORK ERROR' or 'TIMEOUT' errors when trying to start the game.
 This can happen when hosts are behind NAT, as there is no TURN server to relay data.

-The 'OFFER' and 'ANSWER' are used to establish a P2P connection without the signaling server, as explained in the decentralized section below.
+The 'SERVERLESS' option is used to establish a P2P connection without the signaling server, as explained in the decentralized section below.

 ## Web Monetization Exclusives
 Subscribers will see the [Coil](https://coil.com/) icon (𝒞) at the bottom-right corner of the screen.
 They will get: